stridecolossus/JOVE/docs/blog/part-2-triangle/improvements.md

 info.pClearValues = VulkanStructure.populate(VkClearValue::new, values, ClearValue::populate);
 ```

-This factors out the population code from the array allocation and iteration logic reducing the potential for cock-ups and improves testability.
+This approach separates the array allocation, the iteration logic, and the process of populating an array element, reducing the potential for cock-ups and improving testability.

 Note that `populate()` returns the **first** element as this is the common approach for a JNA structure array.